Can Indoor Cycling Help Improve My Running?

 Will Indoor Cycling Complement Your Running?

 Indoor cycling will complement your running incredibly well.
-Have you ever wanted to be able to train to go further distances in running?
-Often increasing your distance or pace too quickly can lead to strain and injury.
+Increasing your running distance or pace too quickly without the appropriate training and rest can lead to strain and injury.

 My Half Marathon Experience

-When I trained for my last half marathon I integrated cross-training through cycling into my training days.
-Three or four days each week I would follow up my daily training run with a spin on my trainer or out on my gravel bike.
+Three or four days each week, I would follow up my daily training run with a spin on my trainer or out on my gravel bike.

-This ultimately helped me not only reach my goal of running over 13 miles.
-It also led me to having a faster finish time than previous half marathons.
+This ultimately helped me reach my goal of running a sub-2-hour half marathon.

-It may be hard to find the time to run and cycle on the same day.
-However, if you are training for a long distance running event it will lower your risk of becoming injured in your training.
+Finding the time to run and cycle on the same day may be challenging.
+However, if you are training for a long-distance running event, it will lower your risk of becoming injured in your training.

 Female Running Along Concrete Wall